sap-tutorials/Tutorials/tutorials/cap-extend-sfsf-import-services/cap-extend-sfsf-import-services.md

 [ACCORDION-BEGIN [Step 4: ](Create Destination and XSUAA service instances)]

 In order to use that destination for testing your application during development, you need to **bind your project** to **two service instances** in BTP: one for the **destination service** and another for the **XSUAA service**.
-So, let's start by creating those service instances and a service key (credentials) for each one in BTP.
+So, start by creating those service instances and a service key (credentials) for each one in BTP.

 In the **BTP cockpit** of your trial account, on the left-hand pane click on **Instances and Subscriptions** then on the **Create** button at the **top-right corner**.